stringparser/gulp-runtime/docs/README.md

 function createClass(Object mixin)
 ```

 `Gulp.createClass` creates a new `Gulp` class with the given `mixin` mixed in with its parent prototype.
-If you give a `mixin.create` it will be used as constructor instead of using a placeholder function for the constructor.
+If `mixin.create` is given it will be used as constructor.

 Example: